gpuweb/gpuweb/proposals/bindless.md

  - The check for visibility and compatibility with `wgslType` can be done as a single enum comparision on the shader.
  - To avoid iterating over all the resources, the check for `[[destroyed]]` requires `GPUResourceTable` to be notified when `.destroy()` happen and to update the metadata for all the corresponding slots.
- - The check for `isReadable` conflicts with `usage_scope` can be done by iterating the writable resources and hiding slots using those resources (there should be few of them in practice).
+ - The check for `readonly` conflicts with `usage_scope` can be done by iterating the writable resources and hiding slots using those resources (there should be few of them in practice).
- - The check for `isWritable` conflicts with `usage_scope` can be done similarly, or by iterating writable resources of the table. (these should be rare as well).
+ - The check for `storage-read-write` conflicts with `usage_scope` can be done similarly, or by iterating writable resources of the table. (these should be rare as well).

 #### Resource usage state in the resource tables.

-Each resource used in a resource table has an additional state scoped to the resource table, describing if it's readonly, writable or inaccessible.
+Each resource used in a resource table has an additional state scoped to the resource table, describing if it's readonly, writable (via "storage") or inaccessible.
-The usage can be modified using `GPUCommandEncoder/GPUComputePassEncoder.setResourceUsage` on the queue timeline, or using `GPUResourceTable.setResourceUsage()` on the device timeline.
+The usage can be modified using `GPUCommandEncoder/GPUComputePassEncoder.setResourceUsage()` on the queue timeline, or using `GPUResourceTable.setResourceUsage()` on the device timeline.

 Resources can be added with both writable types and readable types in the resource table (sampled texture vs. storage write).
-So we need to prevent data races, so authors need to explicitly choose which usage is accessible through the resource table.
+So we need to prevent data races, and authors need to explicitly choose which usage is accessible through the resource table.

 Even if only readonly resources are in the resource table, they are useful to let the implementation know which resources are intended as accessible during an operation.
-Otherwise implementation have to assume that any resource in the resource table can be accessed, causing pessimizing synchronization and memory barriers during execution.
+Otherwise implementations have to assume that any resource in the resource table can be accessed, causing pessimizing synchronization and memory barriers during execution.
 One common example is for an application that renders a bunch of shadow-maps (using bindless for alpha testing textures) and then rendering the main view, with shadow-maps accessed via the resource table.

 ```js